Clicking the following controls will change the main image displayed above.

 Swipe to View More

-Tuff Stuff Top Fun hydrangea in the landscape showing its varying colors. "} A close up of Tuff Stuff Top Fun lace-cap flowers.
-The habit of Tuff Stuff Top Fun.
-A close up of Tuff Stuff Top Fun's lace-cap.
+Tuff Stuff Top Fun hydrangea in the landscape showing its varying colors. "} A close up of Tuff Stuff Top Fun hydrangea lace-cap flowers.
+The habit of Tuff Stuff Top Fun hydrangea.
+A close up of Tuff Stuff Top Fun hydrangea's lace-cap.
 Tuff Stuff Top Fun hydrangea in the landscape showing its varying colors.

 • Reliable